nikext/boilerplate/README.md

 - **Helmet**: Security middleware

 ### Shared Packages

 - **@boilerplate/shared**: Common types and Zod schemas
 - **@boilerplate/database**: Prisma client and database utilities

+## 🧠 Cursor Editor Support

+This project includes special configurations for the [Cursor Editor](https://cursor.sh/):

+- `.cursorrc` - Editor settings optimized for this project
+- `CURSOR_GUIDE.md` - Comprehensive guide for working with this project in Cursor

+See the [CURSOR_GUIDE.md](./CURSOR_GUIDE.md) for detailed instructions on:

+- Code style and conventions
+- Debugging configurations
+- Recommended shortcuts
+- Best practices

 ## 🔧 Development